 Now is the time to join the fight to end the death penalty!
 More and more people are concluding that the death penalty is a punishment that Texas can do without.

-Texas has executed 489 people since 1982 (as of October 31, 2012).
-Since Rick Perry became governor 250 people have been executed, including Todd Willingham, who was an innocent person executed by Texas in 2004.
+Texas has executed more than 500 people since 1982.
+Since Rick Perry became governor more than 250 people have been executed, including Todd Willingham, who was an innocent person executed by Texas in 2004.

 Anthony Graves is an innocent person who was released in October 27, 2010 after 18 years in prison for a crime he did not commit, including 14 years on Texas death row.

 The 14th Annual March to Abolish the Death Penalty was Saturday November 2, 2013 at 2 PM in Austin, Texas at the Capitol.

 Each autumn since 2000, people from all walks of life and all parts of Texas, the U.S. and other countries have taken a day out of their year and gathered in Austin to raise their voices together and loudly express their opposition to the death penalty.

 The annual march is organized as a joint project by several Texas anti-death penalty organizations working together with leading national organizations: Texas Moratorium Network, the Austin chapter of the Campaign to End the Death Penalty, the Texas Death Penalty Abolition Movement, Texas Students Against the Death Penalty, Texas Death Penalty Education and Resource Center, Kids Against the Death Penalty, and national organizations including Journey of Hope … from Violence to Healing, and Witness to Innocence.

 Texas has the highest number of executions of any state in the country.
 With that in mind, hundreds of protestors took the streets of Austin to make a change, but not everyone is happy to see them there.

 Hundreds marched through downtown Saturday, protesting the death penalty and the governor they say supports it.